mrktsm/flashcards/README.md

 ## Notes

 - CSS Transitions: It was tricky setting up smooth transitions for the cards flipping over, especially ensuring it looked good across different screen sizes.
+- State Management: Managing state for card visibility and ensuring everything updated correctly was a challenge but a good learning experience.

 ## License